grafana/faro-otel-swift-exporter/README.md

 ## Privacy

-This SDK utilizes certain APIs that require privacy declarations as mandated by Apple:
+This exporter utilizes certain APIs that require privacy declarations as mandated by Apple:

 - **Device Identification:** The SDK uses `identifierForVendor` (via `UIDevice.current.identifierForVendor` or `WKInterfaceDevice.current().identifierForVendor`) and `UserDefaults` as a complementary mechanism to generate and persist a unique device identifier.
 This helps correlate telemetry data within your application's sessions without relying on personally identifiable information.
 On platforms where `identifierForVendor` might be unavailable (e.g., on macOS), `UserDefaults` with a generated UUID serves as a fallback mechanism to maintain consistent device identification.